Description

 This will work with TLS1.3 as well as TLS1.2.
 If the certificates must be visible in a packet capture, then the option -tls1_2 should be used.

 The SKI is the identifier of this certificate, the AKI equals the SKI of the issuing certificate.
 The identifiers look unique but ultimately are not.
-They can be however a good tool to manually complete a chain or see if an incorrect chain had been sent.
+They can be however a good tool to manually complete a chain or see if an incorrect chain has been sent.
 This may be more useful when other tools are unavailable, like inside RADIUS EAP.
-Here, a packet capture may provide the best visibility of the certificates that are exchange between the nodes.
+Here, a packet capture may provide the best visibility of the certificates that are exchanged between the nodes.

 Related articles about certificates and respective implementations on Fortinet Products: